Home

 Good Bear Safety Products

 UDAP Industries not only makes a great bear spray, but other bear safety products, including a camp perimeter electric bear fence that you can put around your camp and horse feed.
-The product is called Bear Shock Fence.
+The product is called bear shock fence.
 It’s powered by two D cell batteries and will enclose an area 27 X 27 feet.
 It weighs 3.7 pounds with batteries and is quite small when packed up.

 The best bear safety tip to put in practice is carrying bear spray in a quick-access location.
 Be well practiced at getting to it and preparing to spray it.
 Prepare ahead of time.
 Practice!